8 Amazing Facts About Philippine History You Never Learned in School

-Fortunately, the missionaries kindly welcomed the patients with open arms and even established the San Lazaro Hospital to take care of them.
-At that time, people had very little knowledge about the disease so it didn’t take long before leprosy started to afflict the Filipino populace.
+Fortunately, the missionaries kindly welcomed the patients with open arms and even established the San Lazaro Hospital to care for them.
+At that time, people had very little knowledge about the disease, so it didn’t take long before leprosy started to afflict the Filipino populace.

-In 1906, Dr. Heiser, Director of Health for the Philippines, opened a leper colony in Culion, an island located north of Palawan.
+In 1906, the Director of Health for the Philippines, Dr. Heiser, opened a leper colony in Culion, an island located north of Palawan.
 Lest they might continue spreading the disease, a unique monetary system separate from the rest of the country was established.
-These leper coins were only allowed within the colony and those who would leave the place had to convert the leper money into “government money.”
+These leper coins were only allowed within the colony, and those who would leave the place had to convert the leper money into “government money.”

 Most of the victims were either drowned or crushed to death on boats beneath.
-The tragic incident happened when 1,000 faithfuls rushed to the 15-year-old bailey bridge to watch with excitement the fluvial procession that would bring the image of their patroness from Naga Metropolitan Cathedral to her shrine.
+The tragic incident happened when 1,000 faithful rushed to the 15-year-old Bailey bridge to watch with excitement the fluvial procession that would bring the image of their patroness from Naga Metropolitan Cathedral to her shrine.

-A number of broadcast journalists covering the event also perished in the tragedy.
-One of them is Miss Mila Obia who was announcing the approach of the religious image using her local dialect when the bridge suddenly collapsed.
+Several broadcast journalists covering the event also perished in the tragedy.
+One of them is Miss Mila Obia, who was announcing the approach of the religious image using her local dialect when the bridge suddenly collapsed.

-Incidentally, this was the second time that the bridge claimed many lives during a fluvial procession.
-In 1948, the old Colgante bridge–which was only a suspension-type back then–fell into the river and left 30 people dead.
+Incidentally, this was the second time the bridge claimed many lives during a fluvial procession.
+In 1948, the old Colgante bridge–which was only a suspension type back then–fell into the river and left 30 people dead.

 If President Quezon was the savior of the Holocaust Jews, President Quirino should be the unsung hero of “White Russians.”